 So you just couldn’t resist the temptation to buy that new exotic looking fish from the pet shop.
 “Just came in yesterday!
 Healthy as a horse!” says the sixteen-year-old net-wielding pimply liar pants.
 What he failed to mention, however, was that this fine fish specimen is the lone survivor out of well over a dozen.
 So you take your trophy home with you to introduce him to all his new tankmates.
 Only later do you realize that your scaly new friend was not the only thing you introduced.
 The next morning you notice your fish has a white spot on his tail fin.
 Later that evening you notice another spot on one of the pectoral fins.
 Before long, other aquarium tenants are showing similar symptoms.
 Do not fret!
 You are dealing with the common fish disease called Ick (Ich), or White Spot.
 Latin name: Ichthyophthirius multifiliis.
-Shortened is a fine first step to getting rid of it.
+Shortening the word is a fine first step to getting rid of it.

 Ick (ich) or White Spot, is assuredly the most common aquarium fish disease that hobbyists come up against.
 Ichthyophthirius multifiliis is a parasitic protozoan.
 If proper attention is paid to your fish, symptoms can usually be caught early and treated with ease.
 The most noticeable symptom is the occurrence of small raised white spots on your fish.
 In severe cases it looks as though salt was sprinkled all over your fish’s body.
 These white spots can sometimes be accompanied by red streaks.
 Fish with Ick will often flick their bodies against rocks, gravel or other aquarium decorations in an attempt to scratch the itch caused by the ick.
 Another symptom, though a little harder to diagnose, is heavy or rapid breathing.
 This can be the result of ick attacking the gills.
 But beware, it is possible that the rapid breathing may be caused by something other than ick.